metacpan/metacpan-cpan-extracted/distros/A/App-ansiecho/README.md

 # 256/24BIT COLORS

 12bit/24bit colors are converted to 216 colors because most terminal can not display them.
-If you are using full-color terminal, such as iTerm2 on Mac, use **--rgb24** option or set `GETOPTEX_RGB24` environment variable to produce full-color sequence.
+On some terminals which set the environment variable `COLORTERM` as `truecolor` (e.g. iTerm), 24bit color mode is automatically enabled.
+Otherwise, use **--rgb24** option or set `GETOPTEX_RGB24` environment variable to produce full-color sequence.

 # INSTALL